-Elliot L. Chaikof, M.D., Ph.D., is Chairman of the Roberta and Stephen R. Weiner Department of Surgery and Surgeon-in-Chief at the Beth Israel Deaconess Medical Center (BIDMC), as well as the Johnson and Johnson Professor of Surgery at Harvard Medical School.
+Elliot L. Chaikof, MD, PhD, is Chair of the Department of Surgery and Surgeon-in-Chief at the Beth Israel Deaconess Medical Center (BIDMC), as well as the Johnson and Johnson Professor of Surgery at Harvard Medical School.
+He currently serves as Chair of the Surgical Executive Committee at Harvard Medical School.

-Dr. Chaikof received his B.A. and M.D. from Johns Hopkins University in Baltimore and his Ph.D. in Chemical Engineering from the Massachusetts Institute of Technology, where he focused on the design of artificial organs.
-He completed his training in General Surgery at the Massachusetts General Hospital and in Vascular Surgery at Emory University School of Medicine in Atlanta.
+Dr. Chaikof received his BA and MD from Johns Hopkins University and his PhD in Chemical Engineering from the Massachusetts Institute of Technology.
+He completed his training in General Surgery at the Massachusetts General Hospital and in Vascular Surgery at Emory University.

-Dr. Chaikof’s clinical interests focus on the treatment of vascular diseases of the aorta, carotid, and peripheral arteries.
-In 1994, he initiated one of the first programs for endovascular aortic aneurysm repair in the United States and was among the core group of principal investigators that conducted the first FDA-approved clinical trials of stent-grafts for repair of abdominal and thoracic aortic aneurysms.
-He has been responsible for the formulation of national best practice guidelines for the treatment of aortic aneurysms.
+Dr. Chaikof’s clinical interests focus on the treatment of patients with vascular diseases of the aorta, carotid, and peripheral arteries.
+In 1994, he initiated one of the first programs for endovascular aortic aneurysm repair in the United States and was among the core group of principal investigators who conducted the first FDA-approved clinical trials of stent-grafts for repair of abdominal and thoracic aortic aneurysms.
+He has been responsible for the formulation of reporting standards for clinical trials in endovascular aneurysm repair, as well as national clinical practice guidelines for the treatment of patients with aortic aneurysms.

 Dr. Chaikof has edited one of the leading textbooks in the field of vascular surgery, the Atlas of Vascular Surgery and Endovascular Therapy, published by Elsevier with editions in Portuguese and Mandarin.